-This case was first initiated in 2008, when Amy Imburgia filed a class action lawsuit against DirecTV on behalf of herself and other customers, alleging that the company had falsely advertised the nature of its early termination fees.
+Tim said this case was first initiated in 2008, when Amy Imburgia filed a class action lawsuit against DirecTV on behalf of herself and other customers, alleging that the company had falsely advertised the nature of its early termination fees.
 She brought the class action in California state court, despite the fact her customer contract with DirecTV contained a mandatory arbitration clause.

 The agreement said that the entire arbitration clause would be considered void "if the law of your state would find the agreement to dispense with class arbitration procedures unenforceable."
-And, at the time, California law didprohibit this type of mandatory arbitration.
+And, at the time, Tim said California law did prohibit this type of mandatory arbitration.
 Under what was known as the Discover Bank rule, mandatory arbitration clauses were unenforceable if they effectively prohibited class-wide relief in consumer protection cases.

-Because of thisrule, DirecTV elected not to pursue arbitration in Ms. Imburgia's case.

-However, while the case was being litigated, the U.S. Supreme Court issued its decision in AT&T Mobility LLC v.
-Concepcion (2011), essentially striking down California's Discover Bank rule (link to Alert here).
-In Concepcion, the Supreme Court held that California's rule conflicted with, and was therefore preempted by, the Federal Arbitration Act (FAA)-a federal statute that strongly favors the enforceability of arbitration clauses.
+"Because of this rule, DirecTV elected not to pursue arbitration in Ms. Imburgia's case," Tim said.
+"However, while the case was being litigated, the U.S. Supreme Court issued its decision in AT&T Mobility LLC v.
+Concepcion (2011), essentially striking down California's Discover Bank rule.
+In Concepcion, the Supreme Court held that California's rule conflicted with, and was therefore preempted by, the Federal Arbitration Act (FAA)-a federal statute that strongly favors the enforceability of arbitration clauses."

-In reaction to this ruling, DirecTV asked the trial court to dismiss the pending class action and compel individual arbitration.
+Tim said in reaction to this ruling, DirecTV asked the trial court to dismiss the pending class action and compel individual arbitration.
 It argued that its arbitration clause had been revived because the Discover Bank rule was no longer an enforceable doctrine.
 But the trial court denied DirecTV's motion, and the California Court of Appeal affirmed, reasoning that the language of the arbitration agreement showed that the parties wished to have California law control, regardless of whether that language would later be preempted by federal law.
-The case wound its way up to the U.S. Supreme Court, which issued its final ruling today.
+Scott said the case wound its way up to the U.S. Supreme Court, which issued its final ruling Monday.